DJRaov/MRZopenFW/README.md

 - Project Horus team (David Rowe) for the FEC library and protocol specification
 - Steve Marple for the MicroNMEA library
 - STM32duino community for platform support

-## Disclaimer

-This firmware is provided "as is", without warranty.